Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-In other words, preferring realism over instrumentalism, or viceversa, is not something that can be decided on philosophical grounds (especially philosophical arguments regarding theory comparison, which are hindered by incommensurability), but by its results in facilitating progress, on a case by case basis and on a temporary basis.
-Once more, the only real enemy is dogmatism, in all its forms and critical (self-)assessment is mandatory and should be a constant element of our investigations, whether we initially decide to proceed within a realist perspective or from an instrumentalist standpoint.
+Once more, the only real enemy is dogmatism, in all its forms and critical (self-)assessment is mandatory and should be a constant element of our investigations, whether we initially decide to proceed within a realist perspective or from an instrumentalist standpoint (again, a similar understanding is expressed in \cite{Shaw2020}.
+One has to exercise tightrope-walking rationality, avoiding both a-critical realism and hypocritical instrumentalism, and keep going.

-Agreed on the above, does PKF have arguments, however tentative and purely strategic in nature, for one or the other option?
-He does.
-It can be argued, he maintains, that realism tends to be less dogmatic than instrumentalism, since it does not take even empirical facts and observations for granted.
+Having accepted this fundamentally anti-dogmatic stance, does PKF have arguments, however tentative and purely strategic in nature, for one or the other option?
+He does, and can be seen already from the last part of the previous quote, in which it is suggested to take a realist stance on alternative theories, even when blatantly in contrast with established 'facts', to check their heuristic value.
+It can be argued, he maintains, that realism tends to be less dogmatic than instrumentalism, since it does not take even empirical facts and observations for granted (for a discussion of this point, see \cite{Wray2015}).
 Indeed, it treats all elements of scientific theories as subject to critical analysis, and leaves more room for metaphysical speculation.
-In this sense, it is {\it always} to be preferred.
+In this sense, it is {\it always} to be preferred\footnote{It is interesting to notice that, starting from the same anti-dogmatic stance, and in fact based on a similar emphasis on the existence of alternative explanations for the same phenomena, one can also be led to prefer an instrumentalist rather than realist attitude.
+This is the case, for example, of K. Stanford's version of instrumentalism \cite{Stanford}.}.
 This is a strong conclusion.